nikitasharma14/Portfolio/_pages/about.md

 Currently, I work as a Senior Researcher in the Cardiology Department at Basalt Rehabilitation Center, The Netherlands, where I am establishing a research line focused on advancing technology-driven and data-informed cardiac rehabilitation care.

-My current research focuses on:
+My current research projects are:

-- Data-driven insights for cardiac rehabilitation: Conducting retrospective analyses of rehabilitation data to understand patient characteristics, treatment pathways, and determinants of outcomes for supporting evidence-based care improvement and integration of rehabilitation data with the national heart registry (NHR).
+- *Data-driven insights for cardiac rehabilitation*: Conducting retrospective analyses of rehabilitation data to understand patient characteristics, treatment pathways, and determinants of outcomes for supporting evidence-based care improvement and integration of rehabilitation data with the national heart registry (NHR).
-- Digital and hybrid rehabilitation pathways: Refining and evaluating digital and hybrid care models that complement traditional rehabilitation and support personalized, flexible, and accessible care delivery.
+- *Digital and hybrid rehabilitation pathways*: Refining and evaluating digital and hybrid care models that complement traditional rehabilitation and support personalized, flexible, and accessible care delivery.
-- AI-supported rehabilitation decision-making: Exploring the use of sensing technologies and artificial intelligence to develop clinical decision-support tools that assist physiotherapists in estimating optimal training intensity, monitoring patient progress, and adapting rehabilitation programs over time.
+- *AI-supported decision-making for rehabilitation training*: Exploring the use of sensing technologies and artificial intelligence to develop clinical decision-support tools that assist physiotherapists in estimating optimal training intensity, monitoring patient progress, and adapting rehabilitation programs over time.
-- Data quality and responsible data use: Establishing approaches to improve healthcare data quality, interoperability, and readiness for secondary data usage.
+- *Data quality and responsible data use*: Establishing approaches to improve healthcare data quality, interoperability, and readiness for secondary data usage.

 ## Collaboration